A Beginner’s Guide to Buying, Selling, Using and Mining Golem:

 Golem is unique from other digital coins because its primary use is for the Golem Network.
 Golem allows users to rent out cycles of other users’ computers--in essence a decentralized computer sharing operation.
 The user can be an owner of a single PC, or a large data center that wants to earn Golem tokens.

 The decentralized platform allows renters and lenders to interact directly.
 Renters pay lenders in Golem tokens to lease computer power, while lenders receive Golem tokens for sharing their machines.
 With these tokens, lenders can create software products, develop businesses, and run microservices--all available on Golem’s decentralized blockchain.

 But Golem’s use isn’t limited to its platform.
 Investors and traders can use the GNT in their wallets to make bets on the price of the cryptocurrency and even play Golem poker.
-Like many crypto coins, GNT has grown rapidly in value, even after pulling back from its recent peak over the summer.
-Those that have accumulated GNT can use their newly earned coins to hedge against exchange rate changes--cryptocurrencies, as decentralized coins, are free from central bank monetary policy.
+Those that have accumulated GNT can use their newly earned coins to hedge against exchange rate changes - cryptocurrencies, as decentralized coins, are free from central bank monetary policy.

 First, miners can join a multipool and mine blockchains the traditional way.
 However, users must be sure that the pool outputs GNT.
 This is similar to purchasing and selling GNT as described above.
 It can’t be done directly, but they are roundabout ways of “mining” Golem.